-I am an Advanced Research Specialist at 3M M*Modal in Pittsburgh, PA where I lead a team working on intelligent conversational agents to support clinical documentation.
+I am an Technical Product Development Manager at 3M M*Modal in Pittsburgh, PA where I lead a team working on intelligent conversational agents to support clinical documentation.
 I have an interdiciplinary background that covers computer science, traditional and computational linguistics, human computer interaction, digital humanities and the learning sciences.

 Until August 2016, I was a postdoctoral researcher at the Language Technologies Institute <School of Computer Science < Carnegie Mellon University, where I co-directed a working group to improve social learning in MOOCs with NLP-based interventions and furthermore spearheaded the development of DiscourseDB, a universal and comprehensive discourse representation for discourse analyses in the learning sciences, social sciences and beyond.

 In July 2014, I graduated from the Ubiquitous Knowledge Processing Lab < Department of Computer Science < Technische Universität Darmstadt with a PhD (Dr.-Ing.) in computer science.
 My PhD thesis focused on NLP-supported approaches to information quality management in open online collaboration platforms such as Wikipedia.
 Before that, I received a Master's degree in English linguistics (Magister Artium) and a teaching degree in computer science and English (Staatsexamen für das Lehramt an Gymnasien) from the University of Würzburg.